 When activists talk about long-term solutions to voter suppression in America, Washington, D.C. statehood is often one of the first things out of their mouths.
 If you’re from the District, you likely think of statehood every time you vote, or read about Congress or remember that you don’t have a say in a landmark piece of legislation on the front page of the newspaper.
 Statehood for D.C. is a pressing voting and civil rights issue — and it’s picking up momentum with the new Democratic majority.

 Why does D.C. want statehood?

-The District of Columbia might be best known as the home of the federal government.
-But it is also a bustling city, the 20th-largest in the United States, with over 700,000 residents and lives that go on even while Congress is in recess.
-Before 1961, residents could not vote for President and had no representation in Congress until 10 years later, when they were granted a non-voting delegate to the U.S. House of Representatives.
-However, Washingtonians still pay federal taxes — the most per-capita in the nation — and if they chose to simply move a few miles across the Maryland or Virginia state line, as many who commute into the city do, they would have full voting representation in Congress.
+Washington, D.C. might be best known as the home of the federal government.
+But it is also a bustling city, the 20th largest in the United States, with over 700,000 residents and lives that go on even while Congress is in recess.
+Before 1961, residents could not vote for president and had no representation in Congress until 10 years later, when they were granted a non-voting delegate to the U.S. House of Representatives.
+However, Washingtonians still pay federal taxes — the most per capita in the nation — and if they chose to simply move a few miles across the Maryland or Virginia state line, as many who commute into the city do, they would have full voting representation in Congress.